stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 - If the composite value is not an array, if that value matches any value in the mask it is removed

-## Configuration YAML Syntax and Rules
+## Configuration YAML syntax and rules

 Each module can have a directory immediately underneath the main module directory called `_config/`.
 Inside this directory you can add YAML files that contain values for the configuration system.